Mascalls Academy: History

 The school opened in 1956 as Mascalls School, a foundation school administered by Kent County Council.
 It became an academy in 2011, and in 2015 it joined the Leigh Academies Trust.

-Stuart Reeves, headteacher since 2010 was promoted to LAT Executive Director of the West Kent cluster of academies at the time of the school's accession to the Leigh Academies Trust in 2015.
+Stuart Reeves, headteacher since 2010, was promoted to LAT Executive Director of the West Kent cluster of academies at the time of the school's accession to the Leigh Academies Trust in 2015.
 Wayne Barnett then became principal, having previously served as vice principal since 2013.
 In 2019, Barnett was promoted by the Leigh Academies Trust to serve as the principal of Stationers' Crown Woods Academy.
 The vice principal at the time, William Monk was then promoted to principal of Mascalls.

-Monk oversaw the school's response to the COVID-19 pandemic, in line with the UK Government's policies.

-The Leigh Academies Trust has given all students in the trust, including the students at Mascalls, Chromebooks to help with learning.
+The Leigh Academies Trust has given all students in the trust, including the students at Mascalls, Quest 2s to help with learning.

 The academy had a therapy dog called "Levi" after Claude Lévi-Strauss.
 He was a cocker spaniel, born on 23 May 2019, and registered with the Pets As Therapy charity.
-Levi left Mascalls with his owner Miss Anna Mohamed in late 2021.

 When High Weald Academy closed in September 2022, all pupils from Year 7 to Year 10 were offered places at Mascalls.

-Following the promotion of the current principal, William Monk, to a senior executive position within the Leigh Academies Trust, it was announced that Jo Brooks would become principle from 1 January 2023.
+Following the promotion of the current principal, William Monk, to a senior executive position within the Leigh Academies Trust, it was announced that Jo Brooks would become principal from 1 January 2023.